RanaMHM/-Arduino-to-control-2-DC-motors-/README.md

-# Arduino to control 2 DC motors with H-brage l293
+# Arduino to control 2 DC motors with H-bridge l293